Back to Blog

 • REST API: Full CRUD access to your saved content.
 Build custom integrations, dashboards, or automation.

-• Open ecosystem: Combine CLI + MCP + API to build workflows like "save from Hacker News RSS → AI triage overnight → morning brief in terminal."
+• Open ecosystem: Combine MCP + API to build workflows like "save from Hacker News RSS → AI triage overnight → morning brief in terminal."

 Wallabag